• Free shipping on all orders

 Many newer designer breeds haven’t been around long enough to iron all the wrinkles out of their genetics.
 This means that when you adopt a puppy, you never know if it’s going to favor one of the two parent breeds or be an even mix of the two.

-However, given that this breed has been around a while and there are only a few breeders creating them, it’s been much easier to control their pedigree.
+However, given that this breed has been around a while and only a few breeders are creating them, it’s been much easier to control their pedigree.
 As a result, the eventual makeup of your Australian Labradoodle puppy will be more predictable than some other breeds.

 The parent breeds of the Australian Labradoodle